Ester Plicková: Career

 In 1952, Plicková was hired as the first ethnographer at the Slovak National Museum and left there in 1955, when she began working at the Institute of Ethnology.
 In 1961, she defended her thesis for her PhD with a study of Slavic Pottery.
 Early in her career she recognized that social change was replacing traditional culture and photography was a means to preserve artistic expression, rites, rituals, and traditions.
 Travelling the country, she took photographs of folk festivals and craft shows, architectural monuments, industrial works, and nature.
 Some of the images she made in the early part of her career depict items which are no longer extant, such as the bombed Apollo refinery, a mining shaft in Kremnica, or the ruins of the Bratislava Castle, before its restoration.

 As part of her duties at the Institute of Ethnology, Plicková organized numerous conferences and exhibitions in addition to her lectures.
-In a 1966 collaboration with Vladimír Scheufler, she co-authored the program for a nationwide exhibition of Czechoslovakian folk pottery with examples spanning from the 16th century to the 1960s.
+In a 1966 collaboration with Vladimír Scheufler, she co-authored the program for a nationwide exhibition of Czechoslovak folk pottery with examples spanning from the 16th century to the 1960s.
 In 1978, she worked on an exhibition in Faenza, Italy featuring Slovak ceramics.
 Plicková also processed multiple collections, such as Štefan Cyril Parrák's Trnava ceramics grouping.
 Linking her ethnographic work to her photography, Plicková worked as a professional photographer and exhibited her photographs in numerous domestic and international venues, such as one held in Baghdad in 1967.

 Between 1961 and 1986 Plicková was a member of the international council of the European magazine, Demos, which was published in Germany until 2002.
 She published numerous scientific studies and photographic collections.
 Among her most known works were Pozdíšovské hrnčiarstvo (Late Slavic Pottery, 1959), Dunaj v Československu (photography: The Danube in Czechoslovakia, 1965), Jadran (photography: The Adriatic, 1976 and 1980), Maľované salaše (Painted huts, 1982) and Krása hliny (The Beauty of Clay, 1996).
 Also well known are her pictorial collections published in the book Banská Štiavnica (1957, 1973, 1982).

 In 1988, Plicková was awarded the Gold Medal Ľudovíta Štúra from the Slovak Academy of Sciences (SAS) for her contributions to preserving the folk culture of Slovakia.
 She retired from the Institute of Ethnology in 1989 and though she had problems with her vision in her retirement, she worked with the Centre for Folk Art Production (Ústredie ľudovej umeleckej výroby (ÚĽUV)) in their development and continued her research and publishing.
 In 2005, the SAS recognized her contributions again by honoring her as the Personality of the Year.